 Harden & distribute

-Code signing configured on all platforms, auto-update pipeline built and tested, crash reporting live, installers built, QA on all target OS versions.
+Code signing configured on all platforms, auto-update pipeline live, crash reporting wired in, installers packaged for every OS you're shipping to.

 Maintain & evolve